ArminKleinert/shaza/README.md

 # Shaza

-Shaza is a statically typed lisp intended for use as an intermediate representation for compilers.
-This is a hobby project and not intended for serious work.
+Shaza is a statically typed lisp I am making for fun.
+Right now it just transpiles to D.
-Similarly to many modern languages, typing is implicit but static.
-The type of functions and variables can be optionally specified as shown below.
+Many functionalities are still missing though.
+By now Shaza has everything it needs to be made self-hosting.
+By now, Shaza has reached a state at which I'm not totally by it anymore.
+Any D-function can be called directly.
+The good thing with this is that it makes converting D to Shaza is pretty easy.
+The problem is that Shaza is not a safe language right now.

 ## Basic commands